Can I LEGALLY OWN property in Mexico?

-Foreigners may lease and own real estate and other properties in Mexico.
-However, there are several guidelines that must be taken into account before purchasing real estate:
+Foreigners CAN OWN an lease REAL ESTATE and PROPERTY in MEXICO.
+There are several guidelines that must be taken into account before purchasing real estate:

 Article 27 of the Mexican Constitution grants the Mexican Nation ownership of the land and water within the territory and provides that the Nation shall oversee the transfer of ownership rights to individuals, by creating private property.